sasetz/fiit_template/lib.typ

       Use other tools to insert your generated assignment text instead of this page.

-      This page can be turned off using the `disable_placeholder` argument.
+      This page can be turned off using the `disable-placeholder` argument.
     ]
   }
   pagebreak()
   pagebreak() // intentional empty page

   // acknowledgment
-  if not regular_pages {
+  if not regular-pages {
     v(1fr)
     par(
       text(1.5em)[